 Is Merino the most expensive wool?

 No. Though items made from Merino wool are not cheap, they are certainly not the most expensive wool to buy.
 Antique rarities aside, the Peruvian vicuna, an animal related to the alpaca, produces the most expensive type of wool in the world.
-Vicunas are closely protected and exclusive to Peru.

 So, if Merino wool isn’t the softest, the warmest, or the most expensive type of wool, why is it popular?
+Simply because Merino wool is the best balance of comfort, function, and cost when compared with other types of wool.

 Best Practices: How to Wash Merino Wool